cchitsiang/awesome-stars/topics.md

 - [ciderapp/Cider](https://github.com/ciderapp/Cider) - A new cross-platform Apple Music experience based on Electron and Vue.js written from scratch with performance in mind. 🚀
 - [leafac/caxa](https://github.com/leafac/caxa) - 📦 Package Node.js applications into executable binaries 📦
 - [qoomon/docker-host](https://github.com/qoomon/docker-host) - A docker sidecar container to forward all traffic to local docker host or any other host
-- [htr-tech/zphisher](https://github.com/htr-tech/zphisher) - An automated phishing tool with 30+ templates.
-This Tool is made for educational purpose only !
-Author will not be responsible for any misuse of this toolkit !
 - [electron-userland/electron-builder](https://github.com/electron-userland/electron-builder) - A complete solution to package and build a ready for distribution Electron app with “auto update” support out of the box
 - [dgruber/wfl](https://github.com/dgruber/wfl) - A Simple Way of Creating Job Workflows in Go running in Processes, Containers, Tasks, Pods, or Jobs
 - [lucagrulla/cw](https://github.com/lucagrulla/cw) - The best way to tail AWS CloudWatch Logs from your terminal